transkatgirl/Tapestry-Loom/README.md

 	- [ ] Store weave in plugin database by default, only store in document frontmatter if the user explicitly requests to do so
 		- [ ] Allow graceful handling of editor undo/redo functionality
 	- [ ] Implement weave format v0 -> v1 conversion
-- [ ] Prefix multiverse view: A global weave containing the first few nodes of all documents in the vault with each unique node having a link to its corresponding document, similar to [Loom Engine](https://github.com/arcreflex/loom-engine)
 - [ ] Weave format stabilization & finalization

 #### Tapestry Loom v1-beta